ray-project/ray/doc/source/rllib-concepts.rst

 .. warning::

-    Policy optimizers are deprecated.
+    Policy optimizers have been replaced by the execution plan API.
 This documentation will be updated in the future.

 The ``choose_policy_optimizer`` function chooses which `Policy Optimizer <#policy-optimization>`__ to use for distributed training.
 You can think of these policy optimizers as coordinating the distributed workflow needed to improve the policy.
 Depending on the trainer config, PPO can switch between a simple synchronous optimizer, or a multi-GPU optimizer that implements minibatch SGD (the default):